 The venue was a light and airy room on the 17th floor of Cork County Hall.

 The Knowledge Café tables we chose were tall, pod-like tables, all in red at which people stood.

 Each individual Café was held in one of the four corners of the room.

 Each Café had 5 pod tables and each table catered for 5 people.
-Each table was labelled with it’s Café name (A, B, C or D) and its number (1, 2, 3, 4 or 5).
+Each table was labeled with its Café name (A, B, C or D) and its number (1, 2, 3, 4 or 5).
 People had been pre-assigned a Cafe’ and a table e.g. C3 that was printed on their badge.